-3.2.2.16 Help protect against packet fragmentation: HKLM\System\CurrentControlSet\ Services\Tcpip\Parameters\EnablePMTUDiscovery (REG_DWORD) 0
+3.2.2.14 Help protect against packet fragmentation: HKLM\System\CurrentControlSet\ Services\Tcpip\Parameters\EnablePMTUDiscovery (REG_DWORD) 0

 When data is transferred across a network, the data is broken down into packets.
 These packets are not always a uniform size.
 When these packets are broken down into smaller sizes, they are supposed to be reassembled at the other end of a network route in the same order.
-This does not always go as planned, and can used in some network attacks.
+This does not always go as planned, and can be the method of some network attacks.